3ximus/aerial-sddm-theme/README.md

 SDDM theme with Apple TV Aerial videos

-This theme streams the videos so internet connection is necessary

 ### Dependencies

 It is necessary to have the Phonon GStreamer backend for qt5 and the GStreamer ffmpeg Plugin
 - For Arch linux : `pacman -S gst-libav phonon-qt5-gstreamer`

+### Other notes

+This theme streams the videos so internet connection is necessary If there is no active connection or the video can't be played the background will fallback to the image background.jpg

 ### Changing settings in `theme.conf.user`: